-Insider Travel Guide: Incredible Getaways in Quebec
+Insider Travel Guide: Incredible Getaways in Quebec 🇨🇦

 Known as “la belle province” (the beautiful province) to its locals, Quebec is Canada’s largest province and home to more than 8.2 million people.
+Due to its stunning architecture, Quebec is often considered to be one of the most romantic places on earth!

-If you are looking for an immersive cultural experience, Quebec is your destination!
+If you’re looking for an immersive cultural experience, Quebec is your destination!
 After very recently experiencing this incredible city for myself, let me share with you all of the best things to do in Quebec, as well as the most amazing food you can try here, alongside my insider tips and more!

-What to Expect in Quebec
+What to Expect in Quebec 🍁

-Language: The multicultural fabric of Quebec brings together a multitude of languages, cultures, and cuisines, making every exploration a joy of discovery!
+The multicultural fabric of Quebec brings together a multitude of languages, cultures, and cuisines, making every exploration a joy of discovery!
 Although French is the native language of most people here, we found that lots of people also speak English.

-Currency: Canadian dollars.
+Canadian dollars.
 Also, remember tipping is expected here when it comes to restaurants and service!

 In Winter, Quebec embraces a true Winter wonderland, as snow blankets the landscape, creating a picturesque scene perfect for Winter activities like skiing and snowboarding.
 The temperatures can drop significantly though (between -10°C to -20°C), so bundle up!